The World's Most Dangerous Selfies

 Just for the record, you're not allowed to climb on the Brooklyn Bridge.
 Just saying.

-Eagle Point is a popular spot along Grand Canyon West, but most tourist don't get this close to the edge.
+Eagle Point is a popular spot along Grand Canyon West, but most tourists don't get this close to the edge.

 Individuals who are afraid of heights might want to skip this perch in Norway.